5her10ck/Stock-Price-Fetcher/README.md

 # Stock-Price-Fetcher
-A python script to get current stock price of any company.
+A python code to grab current stock price of any company.